The Theory of Producing

 evaporation buffer in a steam generator, and is the steam generator temporary overloaded beyond

 its nominal steam capacity, it will gives a operation failure due and alarm

-this, is to install and connect a separate buffer tank next to the steam
+capacity.
+Another solution often used is to install and connect a separate buffer tank next to the steam

 advantages using a steam generator compared to conventional steam boilers